jonypeixoto/gaming-projects/3d-projects/Project32-3d-racing-game/README.md

 ## Here, you will find the step by step to run this project
 </br>

-OPEN THE GAME USING UNITY SOFTWARE
+OPEN THE GAME USING MICROSOFT VISUAL STUDIO SOFTWARE
 <br/>

 1. Download the .RAR zipped file below